shieldworks/aegis/README.md

 ## Status of This Software

-This project is a work in progress and **not** ready for production consumption yet.
-Use it at your own risk.
+This project is a work in progress and has yet to be ready for production consumption.
+Therefore, use it at your own risk.

 ## Before Anything… How Do I Pronounce “Aegis”?